ps-copilot-sandbox/copilot-java-spring-boot/README.md

 ### Copilot suggestions in the editor

-There are following ways Copilot suggests code in the editor:
+Copilot suggests code in the editor in the following ways:

 1. When I write a comment, Copilot suggests code based on the comment.
 2. When I write a method, Copilot suggests the method body.